+It is the committee's view that the integration of the two federations cannot be forced, but needs adequate time.
 It is also our understanding of current situations that true progress will not really be made between many local United Reformed and Canadian Reformed congregations until mutual recognition takes place at the synodical levels.
 Many Canadian Reformed consistories and all of their classes are waiting for the recognition of each other "as true and faithful churches of the Lord Jesus."
 The committee urges synod to consider all of these factors in deciding what the Lord's will is.
-We further mention that in the fall of 2000 after the consistories had reviewed the committee's recommendations, we published an article explaining the Statements of Agreement with the Canadian Reformed Churches in Christian Renewal, which published in the same issue a summary of the Statements and a copy of the Committee Mandate and of the Guidelines for Ecumenicity and Church Unity.
+We further mention that in the fall of 2000 after the consistories had reviewed the committee's recommendations, we published an article explaining the Statements of Agreement with the Statements and a copy of the Committee Mandate and of the Guidelines for Ecumenicity and Church Unity.
 The committee did this to produce greater awareness of and discussion on the relationship between the two federations.